thadguidry/respec/ReSpec-Editor's-Guide.md

 </script>
 <section>
   <!--
-    Here, we reference "default toJSON steps" concept defined in [[WebIDL]] standard, and PaymentRequest WebIDL interface defined in [[payment-request]] standard.
+    Here, we reference the "default toJSON steps" concept defined in [[WebIDL]] standard, and the PaymentRequest interface (WebIDL) defined in [[payment-request]] standard.
   -->
   <p>[=default toJSON steps=] for the {{PaymentRequest}} interface are ...</p>